paragt/TF-SSD/README.md

 |[LambdaAI](https://drive.google.com/file/d/1xp7B3WHudEkDjcVSVAaRSa8umQIad69b/view?usp=sharing) | COCO14 Trn | 22.7 | see * below |
 |[Ours](https://drive.google.com/file/d/1B-cb7b_3UfEu_HFmlBr1-Uw5EH8m4nOu/view?usp=sharing) | COCO14 Trn| **24.0** | **23.4** |

 \* According to their [blog](https://lambdalabs.com/blog/how-to-implement-ssd-object-detection-in-tensorflow/) and [demo site](https://lambda-deep-learning-demo.readthedocs.io/en/latest/tutorial/ssd.html#evaluate-ssd-on-mscoco), VGG-SSD300 of LambdaAI implementation (*NOT the one mentioned above in the table*) can achieve mAP of 21.9 on COCO 17 Val set.
-The aforementioned model called LambdaAI in the table was trained by me using codes in this repo.
+The aforementioned model called LambdaAI in the table was trained by me using codes from their repo.

 The pretrained VGG net for feature backbone converted to Tensorflow format can be found [here](https://drive.google.com/file/d/1mnJSilb5vfi3yc6bD_cifLSQAEBXEtiI/view?usp=sharing).